Dōkyō

+Matsunaga Hisahide, Saitō Dōsan and Ukita Naoie from Sengoku period, who also shared similar group nickname of Japan's Three Great Villains due to their ambitious and treasonous personality, along with the habit of resorting to underhanded tactics and assassinations to eliminate their opposition.)

 Early life

-Dōkyō was born in Kawachi Province.
+Dōkyō was born in Kawachi Province (modern eastern Osaka).
 His family, the Yuge no Muraji, were part of the provincial gentry.
 He was taught both by a Confucian teacher and by the Abbot Gien of the Eihei-ji.
 Under Gien he learned Sanskrit.
 Subsequently, Dōkyō lived as an ascetic for several years in the Kongō Range on Honshu, where he practiced meditation and sutras; both of these practices were concerned with the acquisition of magical powers.
 In 748 he is recorded as being at the Todai-ji under Rōben, and in 749 he participated in a sutra copying ceremony in Nara, and was called to Kōken's court three years later.

 Rise to power

 When Dōkyō cured the illness of Kōken in 761, after she had abdicated in 758, he attained a secure and influential place in her court; she initially regarded him as her healer and spiritual adviser, before turning to him for political advice as well.
 According to some accounts, he also became her lover.
 When Emperor Junnin attempted to remonstrate her over this latter issue, she rebuffed him and granted Dōkyō greater powers and authority.
 She appointed him shōsōzu (vice-rector) in 763.
 Fujiwara no Nakamaro, a favorite of the Junnin and Chancellor, was angered by this decision but failed in his attempt to oppose Dōkyō - he was exiled.
 When Kōken returned to the throne as Empress Shōtoku following Fujiwara no Nakamaro's unsuccessful rebellion, Dōkyō was made daijō-daijin within a year, giving him authority over both civil and religious affairs.

 In 766, he was granted a new position, hō-ō; in 767 this position was altered to include military authority.
 The next year, in 768, Dōkyō persuaded an oracle from the Usa Shrine in Buzen Province to predict peace in Japan if Dōkyō were named emperor.
 This angered the ruling class, including the powerful Fujiwara clan.
 Hence, a second oracle was brought to Kyoto by Wake no Kiyomaro.
 It stated:

 Since the establishment of our state, the distinction between lord and subject has been fixed.
 Never has there been an occasion when a subject was made lord.
 The throne of the Heavenly Sun Succession shall be given to one of the imperial lineage; wicked persons should immediately be swept away.

 In response to the second oracle, Dōkyō had Wake no Kiyomaro sent into exile in Ōsumi Province.